Pitch yourself well enough, and the hiring manager will snap you up!

 Experienced

 Everyone is experienced, whether they've been doing something for a day or a decade.
-When you're describing yourself on your CV, aim for precise over generic every time.
+When you're selling yourself on your CV, aim for precise over generic every time.

 Passionate